|In Library Wars, Kasahara's tallness--specifically her|

 The same is true for beautiful girls in shojo.
 Is it really such a good thing?

-That is, the cultural default isn't handsomeness.
-The cultural default is being ordinary.
+That is, the cultural default isn't "everybody should be handsome."
+The cultural default is "isn't it amazing when people are handsome."
 The beautiful girl and handsome guy are certainly the objects of attention (squeals and adoration) but that attention can backfire.

 Ordinary people don't have to apologize for being ordinary, which seems, considering the number of ordinary people in the world, a far more civilized approach than not.